 - Point to prohibited, fraudulent and "adult" resources.

 - Sponsored links with commercial anchors (link texts).

-- Links to pages that do not open at the specified URL.
+- Links that do not open at the specified URL.

 It's important to consider that search engines only approve external links that lead to high-quality authoritative, relevant resources, and which respond to user requests.

 - List of the external links.

 - "Show All" button - click to see all the resources on which this link is placed.